Fz3r0/Fz3r0/README.md

   - This repository contain codes and scripts that will harm some systems.
 Read carefully each file documentation and/or script before download, run or compile it.

   - Any misuse of the information and files compiled in this repository will not be the responsibility of the author or of any other collaborator.

+ _The only good is knowledge, and the only evil is ignorance._
+ _Herodotus_

 ---

 <!--